Wind in her hair.

 When we get older though, our priorities change.
 Once we’ve raised our kids and gotten ourselves established, we look to the next horizon, which is pleasure.
 Then once we’ve experienced that and realized that not all that glitters is gold, and settled that conflict in ourselves, what we need most is companionship and comradeship in a partner.

-So a woman who wants to be her husband’s all should figure out how to balance the Oba, Oshun, and Oya in herself.
-Very few of us can, so we may want to learn to be okay, if we marry or are dating a very powerful and intense man with a high Shango energy (or fire element) with “outsourcing” some aspect of these roles.
-We need to, like Oya, trust our man’s tastes, and let him have his space.
+So a woman who wants to be her masculine partner’s all should figure out how to balance the Oba, Oshun, and Oya in herself.
+Very few of us can, so we may want to learn to be okay, if we marry or are dating a very powerful and intense person with a high Shango energy (or fire element) with “outsourcing” some aspect of these roles.
+We need to, like Oya, trust our partner’s tastes, and let them have their space.
+For the record, this applies to any person who has a very classically masculine personality, especially if they have relative physicality to back this as well.
+Some men need to give space to their women.
+How ever one arranges gender socially, we are talking in generalities when we use terms like “man” and “woman” here, especially when we’re discussing deities like Oya.

 Back to aspects of Oya though, she is the epitome of female strength.
-Contrary to what many may say, she does not represent feminism, but feminine power.
+Contrary to what many may say, she does not represent feminism as normally thought of in the English speaking world, which is usually “white” feminism or American capitalist ideology based feminism, but feminine power in the natural sense that is usually recognized at least a little outside of U.S. borders, and definitely where people have unpacked enough of American and European colonialism.
 She is an extremely powerful entity, but this is partly because she has had the support, love, and companionship of extremely powerful men or masculine energies.
+So she is in many ways both embodiment of the intersection of male and female physicality, and man and woman socially; and also their interdependence.

 When humans get too arrogant and settled into their lives, she gets the nod from Eshu and/or Babalu Aye to sweep through with storms, earthquakes, and plagues.
-If you can imagine Babalu Aye surfing across the skies on the flowing, violet veil of Oya scary, but essential so that we don’t become overpopulated or overly stupid.
+If you can imagine Babalu Aye surfing across the skies on the flowing, violet veil of Oya scary, but essential so that we don’t become overpopulated, overly selfish, or overly stupid.

 There are seemingly conflicting views on the appearance of Oya.
 Some say she is incredibly beautiful, and wears a veil or mask so that men aren’t distracted by it.
 Some say she is so horribly scary and hideous that she wears a veil or mask because otherwise, people would die from seeing her.
 I personally think it may be a bit of both.
 Perhaps she wears a veil or mask because how she looks depends on who is looking, and she would rather be in control of what reaction she gets from whom.